 Motherboard: Gigabyte Z390 UD

-Technically you could’ve skimped on the motherboard a little bit, left room for more storage or more RAM.
+Technically you could’ve skimped on the motherboard a little bit, left room for more storage maybe.
 It goes against the base gamer instinct to invest a lot into a component that doesn’t directly impact gameplay (at least overtly), but we feel that the Gigabyte Z390 UD is your best bet here for a couple of reasons.

 First and foremost, we have the i5-9600K, which is a CPU that you can overclock, so you naturally need a motherboard that supports overclocking and one that supports this CPU out of the box.
 But what’s just as important is that the Z390 from Gigabyte keeps within the theme of upgradeability.
 This motherboard supports pretty much everything you could want to plug into it in the foreseeable future, even 2-Way CrossFire for multi-GPU setups.
 The build is sturdy, the materials good and it even supports some RGB lighting as an icing on the cake.

 SSD: WD Blue 3D NAND 500 GB